Testing the Distance Duality Relation with Cosmological Observations at high Redshift using Artificial Neural Network: Introduction

-Recently, GRB data combined with SNe Ia have been used to test DDR \citep{Fu2017} and probe cosmic opacity\citep{Holanda2014,Hu2017,Holanda2018} at high redshift.
-More recently, \cite{Teixeira2025} constrain five phenomenological parameterisations of DDR violation using BAOs from the Dark Energy Spectroscopic Instrument (DESI) survey and the SN Ia catalogue. \cite{Li2025} conducted a comprehensive test of the DDR by combining BAOs from the SDSS and DESI with SN data. \cite{Alfano2026} tested the DDR by combining OHD, galaxy clusters, the second data release (DR2) from the DESI Collaboration, Pantheon, and GRBs with the $E_{\rm iso}-E_{\rm p}$ or $L_{\rm 0}-E_{\rm p}-T$ relations.
+Recently, GRB data combined with SNe Ia have been used to test DDR \citep{Fu2017} and probe cosmic opacity \citep{Holanda2014,Hu2017,Holanda2018} at high redshift. \citet{Alfano2026} tested the DDR by combining OHD, galaxy clusters, the second data release (DR2) from the DESI Collaboration, Pantheon, and GRBs with the $E_{\rm iso}-E_{\rm p}$ or $L_{\rm 0}-E_{\rm p}-T$ relations.